The bible, in entirety, was written before the middle east, Europe, Asia, and Africa knew the western hemisphere ever existed.

 (Is that why so many conservative

-But what if we’re the exception?
+What if we’re the exception?

 Roughly four out of five Americans figure we’re Christian.
-According to my theory, once the Beast shows up and starts leading the world astray, American Christians quickly identify the Beast for what he is, refuse to have anything to do with him, and stay aligned with Christ.
+According to my theory, once the Beast shows up and starts leading the world astray, American Christians quickly recognize the Beast for what he is, refuse to have anything to do with him, and stay aligned with Christ.
 We know what he’s up to, and we can stand alone against him if we have to.
 Somebody has to.

 Thus we watch the rest of the world as the Beast plays merry hell with it.
 But not doing nothing: The United States remains an oasis for Christians, a haven for refugees from the Beast’s persecutions.
 And

 Which means the Americas could be the one part of the world where the bulk of the bad stuff doesn’t happen.
 Where God’s remnant dwells.
 Maybe even thrives.
 I don’t know, and the scriptures don’t say.
-I hope so, though.
+I sure hope so, though.

 Regardless: We’re not in there.

+In any event, any “End Times prophecy” about a western-hemisphere country—Canada, Mexico, Brazil, Argentina, Chile, or even the present-day Dumpster fires of Venezuela, Columbia, and the United States—is a false prophecy.
 Unless the prophecy involves the people of the planet as a whole, there’s no basis for saying any such thing will specifically happen to any of the countries of the Americas.

 We aren’t in the bible.
 God gave us a pass.
 I’m hoping it’s a passover.
 Regardless, we aren’t there, and your End Times prognosticator is all wet.

 What your End Times guy is doing, is filling in the gaps of his knowledge with his own fears and politics.
 They all do.
 They regularly disguise their current-events punditry as End Times biblical commentary.
-That’s the real reason they spend so much time discussing the United States: They’re trying to influence our country, and get us to behave as they want.
+That’s the real reason they spend so much time discussing the United States: They’re trying to influence our country, and get us to behave and vote as they want.
 It’s nothing to do with God. ’Cause if it were, you’d see